Are you tired of the endless Google crawling?

 In this review post, you will find the best phono cartridge under 500 dollars for your turntable.

-And to make things easy for you, I have split up my 5 recommendations into 2 distinct groups.
+And to make things easy for you, I have split up my 5 recommended best phono cartridges turntable into 2 distinct groups.

 The first group with the headline best phono cartridge under 500 for audiophiles, revolves around the review of 3 turntable cartridges that are the most ideal for an audiophile.